libreswan/libreswan/mk/README.md

 - don't have tests run scripts in /testing

-- write pluto logs to the current output directory and not /testing/...

 - run ../../../testing/guestbin/swan-init (a relative path within the current test tree), and not /testing/guestbin/swan-init